 Want to try your hand at data analytics?
-Here’s our hand-picked selection of the best free data analytics courses available right now.
+Here’s our hand-picked selection of the best free online data analytics courses available right now.

 Ask any employer and they’ll tell you the same thing: there’s a huge digital skills shortage.
 Data analytics, in particular, is one of the most sought-after skills that employers are currently seeking.
 While traditional data scientists, with their in-depth expertise, are still much-needed, there’s now a growing requirement for employees with a broad understanding of data analytics principles, regardless of the role they work in.